-- RGA's Annual Report on Form 10-K for the year ended December 31, 2007 (including the information incorporated by reference therein from RGA's definitive proxy statement filed April 9, 2008); - RGA's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2008; - RGA's Current Reports on Form 8-K dated January 23, 2008, April 17, 2008, June 2, 2008 and June 5, 2008 (other than the portions of those documents not deemed to be filed); - The description of RGA's existing common stock contained in RGA's Registration Statement on Form 8-A dated April 6, 1993, as amended by Amendment No. 1 on Form 8-A/A dated April 27, 1993, as updated by RGA's Current Report on Form 8-K filed with the SEC on September 10, 2004; and - The description of RGA class B common stock contained in RGA's Registration Statement on Form 8-A dated [•], 2008. - · The description of RGA's preferred stock purchase rights contained in RGA's Registration Statement on Form 8-A dated June 2, 2008.
+- RGA's Annual Report on Form 10-K for the year ended December 31, 2007 (including the information incorporated by reference therein from RGA's definitive proxy statement filed April 9, 2008); - RGA's Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2008 and June 30, 2008; - RGA's Current Reports on Form 8-K filed April 17, 2008, June 2, 2008, June 5, 2008, July 21, 2008 and August 11, 2008 (other than the portions of those documents not deemed to be filed): - The description of RGA's existing common stock contained in RGA's Registration Statement on Form 8-A dated April 6, 1993, as amended by Amendment No. 1 on Form 8-A/A dated April 27, 1993, as updated by RGA's Current Report on Form 8-K filed with the SEC on September 10, 2004; - · The description of RGA's Section 382 shareholder rights plan contained in RGA's Registration Statement on Form 8-A dated June 2, 2008.

-All documents filed by RGA pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act from the date of this document to the date that shares are accepted for exchange pursuant to the exchange offer (or the date that the exchange offer is terminated) will also be deemed to be incorporated into this document by reference, which excludes any information furnished pursuant to Item 2.02 or Item 7.01 of any current report on Form 8-K.
+All documents filed by MetLife and RGA pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act from the date of this document to the date that shares are accepted for exchange pursuant to the exchange offer (or the date that the exchange offer is terminated) will also be deemed to be incorporated into this document by reference, which excludes any information furnished pursuant to Item 2.02 or Item 7.01 of any current report on Form 8-K.

-Documents incorporated by reference are available without charge upon request to RGA's proxy solicitor, MacKenzie Partners.
-In order to ensure timely delivery, any request should be submitted no later than [•], 2008.
-If you request any incorporated documents, MetLife will mail them to you within one business day after receiving your request.
+Documents incorporated by reference are available without charge upon request to MetLife's information agent, D.F.
+King & Co., Inc., located at 48 Wall Street, 22nd Floor, New York, New York 10005 at (212) 269-5550 (banks and brokers only) or (800) 825-0898 (toll free).
+In order to ensure timely delivery, any request should be submitted no later than September 4, 2008.
+If you request any incorporated documents, D.F.
+King & Co., Inc. will mail them to you within one business day after receiving your request.

-RGA has not authorized anyone to give any information or make any representation about the RGA special meeting that is different from, or in addition to, that contained in this document or in any of the materials that RGA has incorporated by reference into this document.
+MetLife and RGA have not authorized anyone to give any information or make any representation about the exchange offer that is different from, or in addition to, that contained in this document or in any of the materials that MetLife and RGA have incorporated by reference into this document.
 Therefore, if anyone does give you information of this sort, you should not rely on it.
 If you are in a jurisdiction where offers to exchange or sell, or solicitations of offers to exchange or purchase, the securities offered by this document are unlawful, or if you are a person to whom it is unlawful to direct these types of activities, then the offer presented in this document does not extend to you.
 The information contained in this document speaks only as of the date of this document unless the information specifically indicates that another date applies.